EDMONDS YOUTH COMMISSION

 Seat 8: Lucy Lakefish

-Lucy is a sophomore at Edmonds Woodway High School.
+Lucy is a junior at Edmonds Woodway High School.
 She cares about her community and wants it to thrive at its best potential.
 Lucy is enthusiastic about being on the Youth Commission and contributing new ideas.
 Out of school, Lucy enjoys walking her dog around the neighborhood and taking her boat out in the sound.

 Seat 9: Joanna Na